 Example.
-Diane Green, age 48, began receiving a \$1,500 monthly CSRS annuity in March 2011 upon the death of her husband.
+Diane Green, age 48, began receiving a \$1,500 monthly CSRS annuity in March 2012 upon the death of her husband.
 Her husband was a federal employee when he died.
-She received 10 payments in 2011.
+She received 10 payments in 2012.
 Her husband had contributed \$36,000 to the retirement plan.

 Diane must use the Simplified Method.
-Her completed Worksheet A is shown on the next page.
+Her completed Worksheet A is shown later.
 To complete line 3, she used Table 1 at the bottom of the worksheet and found that 360 is the number in the last column opposite the age range that includes her age.
 Diane keeps a copy of the completed worksheet for her records.
 It will help her figure her taxable annuity in later years.